 Intel has deployed a fundamentally different technology for future microprocessor families: 3D transistors manufactured at 22 nm.
 These new transistors enable Intel to continue to relentlessly pursue Moore's Law and to ensure that the pace of technology advancement consumers expect can continue for years to come.

-Previously, transistors, the core of microprocessors, were 2-D (planar) devices.
-Intel's 3-D Tri-Gate transistor, and the ability to manufacture it in high volume, mark a dramatic change in the fundamental structure of the computer chip.
+Previously, transistors, the core of microprocessors, were 2D (planar) devices.
+The Intel® 3D tri-gate transistor, and the ability to manufacture it in high volume, mark a dramatic change in the fundamental structure of the computer chip.
 Learn more about the history of transistors.

 This also means Intel can continue to lead in powering products, from the world's fastest supercomputers to very small mobile handhelds.

-Intel's 3-D Tri-Gate transistor uses three gates wrapped around the silicon channel in a 3-D structure, enabling an unprecedented combination of performance and energy efficiency.
+The Intel® 3D tri-gate transistor uses three gates wrapped around the silicon channel in a 3D structure, enabling an unprecedented combination of performance and energy efficiency.
 Intel designed the new transistor to provide unique ultra-low power benefits for use in handheld devices, like smart phones and tablets, while also delivering improved performance normally expected for high-end processors.

 The new transistors are so impressively efficient at low voltages they allow the Intel® Atom™ processor design team to innovate new architectural approaches for 22 nm Intel® Atom™ microarchitecture.
 The new design specifically maximizes the benefit of the extremely low-power 3D tri-gate transistor technology.
 And, Intel's future SoC products based on the 22 nm 3D tri-gate transistors will hit sub 1 mW idle power—for incredibly low-power SoCs.

 Introduced at the end of 2011, the 3rd generation Intel® Core™ processor was the first high-volume chip to use 3D transistors.